GoogleCloudPlatform/gke-networking-recipes/ingress/istio-ingress-e2e-tls/README.md

 $ gcloud compute addresses create --global gke-istio-ingress
 ```

 5. Get the reserved public IP address and register it with your domain.
-The remaining of this recipes will assume that echoserver.${DOMAIN}.com resolves to the Public IP of the Ingress.\
+The remaining of this recipes will assume that echoserver.${DOMAIN}.com resolves to the Public IP of the Ingress.

 ```
 gcloud compute addresses describe --global gke-istio-ingress
 ```

 6. Create an SSL policy.
-This policy specifies a broad set of modern ciphers and requires that cllients negotiate using TLS 1.2 or higher.
+This policy specifies a broad set of modern ciphers and requires that clients negotiate using TLS 1.2 or higher.

 ```
 $ gcloud compute ssl-policies create gke-ingress-ssl-policy \